RafalKucharskiPK/rafalkucharskipk.github.io/_pages/COeXISTENCE.md

 Nonetheless, we may have Master Students, Visiting Professors or prospective PhD students in this project's ecosystem.

-Feel free to reach us out at `coexistence@uj.edu.pl`
+Feel free to reach us out at **coexistence@uj.edu.pl**

-There are funding opportunities at ERC under [International Arrangement Funding](https://erc.europa.eu/apply-grant/additional-opportunities#International%20Arrangement%20funding)
+There are funding opportunities at ERC under [International Arrangement Funding](https://erc.europa.eu/apply-grant/additional-opportunities#International%20Arrangement%20funding).

 ----